OpenEthicsAI/OETP/draft-lukianets-open-ethics-transparency-protocol.md

 Based on the Verification performed for the OETP Disclosure file, the labels MAY include Conformity assessment marks, Certification marks, as well as marks showing adherence to certain standards.
 These marks MAY be generated and displayed automatically based on the Verification Proofs.

+### Accessibility considerations
+Accessibility of the Labels for the sight-impaired Users SHOULD be considered.
+The OETP Processing system MUST provide alternative forms of the Label, so that voice-reading software could be used to narrate the Label.

 ## Verification and Validation of Disclosure